NLnetLabs/rtrtr/README.md

-# RTRTR – A Versatile Tool for Route Filters
+# RTRTR – An RPKI data proxy

 ![ci](https://github.com/NLnetLabs/rtrtr/workflows/ci/badge.svg)
 [![](https://img.shields.io/crates/v/rtrtr.svg?color=brightgreen)](https://crates.io/crates/rtrtr)

-RTRTR is a tool that collects, processes, and distributes data for route filtering.
-It reads data from various sources, such as validated RPKI data, IRR data, or local rules, allows selecting, filtering, and otherwise manipulating this data, and finally feeds it to routers either via protocols such as RTR or through generated configuration files.

 RTRTR is currently in early development.
-Right now, it can read RPKI data via RTR from multiple servers and provide it, also via RTR, to routers.
+Right now, it can read RPKI data from multiple RPKI Relying Party packages via RTR and provide it, also via RTR, to routers.
+The HTTP server provides a monitoring endpoint in plain text and Prometheus format.

-Over time, we will add more functionality.
+Over time, we will add more functionality, such as transport using RTR over TLS, as well as plain and signed JSON over HTTPS.

 ## Architecture